Sky marginalization in black hole spectroscopy and tests of the area theorem: LIKELIHOOD FUNCTION DERIVATION

-and the likelihood function can be expressed as:
+and the likelihood function can be expressed as

-\section{Gating and In-Painting}
+\section{GATING AND IN-PAINTING}

 Generally, BBH models do not require the entire waveform to be analyzed at once.
-For example, the models done throughout this paper contain submodels that only examine the pre-merger or post-merger portions of the GW150914 waveform.
-For performance and stability, the samples approximately corresponding to the merger were therefore excised, or ``gated," from the data set.
+For example, the analyses throughout this paper independently examine the pre and postmerger portions of the GW150914 waveform.
+To maintain independence between the models, any points not corresponding to the respective model (i.e.~after $t_c$ for the premerger model, or before $t_c$ for the postmerger model) were excised, or ``gated," from the data.
 Here, a gate of length $M$ applied starting at a sample $a$ will excise all samples within the range $[a, a+M]$, corresponding to a gate of time length $t = M\Delta t$.
-The gated time series will therefore take the form $\vec s_{tr} = \{ s_0, s_1, ... s_a, s_{a+M}, ... s_{N-1}, s_N \}$.
+The gated time series will therefore take the form $\boldsymbol{s}_{d,tr} = \{ s_0, s_1, ... s_a, s_{a+M}, ... s_{N-1}, s_N \}$.

-By doing this, the simplifications made to derive the likelihood function are no longer valid, since $\vec \Sigma_{tr}$ is no longer Toeplitz (and, subsequently, no longer approximately circulant for large $N$).
-There are numerical methods to calculate the matrix inverse directly, but in general they can be unstable and time-intensive.
+By doing this, the simplifications made to derive the likelihood function are no longer valid, since $\boldsymbol{\Sigma}_{d,tr}$ is no longer Toeplitz (and, subsequently, no longer approximately circulant for large $N$).
+There are numerical methods to calculate the matrix inverse directly, but in general they can be unstable and time intensive.
 Therefore, a method known as ``gating and in-painting" is employed for gated waveform analyses \cite{gating-inpainting}.

-First, the method assumes that the noise time series $\vec n$ is the sum of $\vec n_g$, the noise series with the gated times zeroed out, and $\vec x$, a time series containing only the gated samples in $\vec n$.
+First, the method assumes that the noise time series $\boldsymbol{n}$ is the sum of $\boldsymbol{n}_g$, the noise series with the gated times zeroed out, and $\boldsymbol{x}$, a time series containing only the gated samples in $\boldsymbol{n}$.
 The goal of in-painting is to solve the following equation in the gated region: